-As said above, seamen have always come to the rescue of those in distress on the high seas.
+As said above, from time immemorial, seamen have always come to the rescue of those in distress on the high seas.
 In fact, Admiralty Law has consistently encouraged such actions.
-Those "that go down to the sea in ships" have by law and precedent been urged to assist in lifesaving efforts.
-In the U.S. Federal books (46 U.S.C. paragraph 2304), it states:
+Those "that go down to the sea in ships" have by law and precedent been urged to assist in life-saving efforts.
+On the US Federal books (46 USC paragraph 2304), it states: